unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 >{when many}   {| |}This also has one space start and end.{| |}
 >{when *}
 >
->       No amount of whitespace matters before this pattern
+>       None of the whitespace before the letter 'N' at the start of this line
->       but all of the whitespace at the end does.
+> is part of the pattern but all of the whitespace after the period at
+> the end of this sentence is included in the pattern.
 >
 >       {||}
 >```

 Pros:
 - Code is special, whitespace is not.
-- Makes PEWS into a "special event", alerting developers to the non-I18N aspects of it?
+- Makes whitespace into a "special event", alerting developers to the non-I18N aspects of it?

 Cons:
 - Weird and unattractive.

-### Selective Trimming
+### ~~5.
+Selective Trimming~~

 > [!IMPORTANT]
 > This option was rejected by the working group in the 2023-10-30 call.